large-farva/leviathan/README.md

 >
 > It would get stuck on a grey screen upon installation after the Anaconda installation selections. \
 > I tried to fix it, but it's just failing now. \
-> Just install Bazzite and rebase if you want to try it out.
+> Just install Bluefin and rebase if you want to try it out.

 Burn or boot from the [Leviathan ISO](https://github.com/large-farva/leviathan/actions/workflows/build_iso.yml) (see artifacts in workflow runs):
 - Fully graphical Anaconda installer